developer-sidani/MIniTodoListApp/README.md

-# Mini Todo List Mobile App
+# Mini Todo List Mobile App Using React Native

 The objective behind this app is to add Courses into a list, View them in the main page, and to delete one course from the list by simply tapping the item.